 Refer patients and families as indicated to other health services.

-Communicate with program staff, educators and providers through the electronic health record.
+Communicate with program staff and instructors and providers through the electronic health record.

 Submit proper documentation for billing.